Loading figure…

 Sign in to cast a vote.

-Dianne Feinstein has consistently supported legal access to abortion throughout her career.
-She voted against the Partial-Birth Abortion Ban Act in 2003 and has called for congressional action to protect abortion rights following the Supreme Court's decision to overturn Roe v.
-Wade.
+Dianne Feinstein has consistently supported legal access to abortion throughout her Senate career.
+She voted against the Partial-Birth Abortion Ban Act in 2003 and has called for congressional action to protect abortion rights following the Supreme Court's overturning of Roe v.
+Wade in 2022.

-Feinstein has been a strong advocate for stricter firearms regulation, having introduced the Federal Assault Weapons Ban in 1994 and proposed further legislation to ban specific firearms and high-capacity magazines.
-She has stated that military assault weapons are intended for military use only.
+Feinstein has been a strong advocate for stricter firearms regulation, having introduced the Federal Assault Weapons Ban in 1994 and proposed legislation to ban the sale of specific firearms and high-capacity magazines.
+She has stated that military assault weapons are intended solely for military use.

-Feinstein has been a strong advocate for stricter firearms regulation, having introduced the Federal Assault Weapons Ban in 1994 and proposed further legislation to ban specific firearms and high-capacity magazines.
-She has stated that military assault weapons are intended for military use only.
+Feinstein has been a strong advocate for stricter firearms regulation, having introduced the Federal Assault Weapons Ban in 1994 and proposed legislation to ban the sale of specific firearms and high-capacity magazines.
+She has stated that military assault weapons are intended solely for military use.

 Feinstein has supported a larger government role in health coverage, advocating for the Affordable Care Act and co-sponsoring legislation aimed at achieving universal healthcare.
-However, she has expressed reservations about single-payer healthcare systems.
+She has expressed support for a public option and has voted for various health-related initiatives.

 Feinstein has supported a larger government role in health coverage, advocating for the Affordable Care Act and co-sponsoring legislation aimed at achieving universal healthcare.
-However, she has expressed reservations about single-payer healthcare systems.
+She has expressed support for a public option and has voted for various health-related initiatives.

 Feinstein has supported higher taxes on corporations and top earners, advocating for tax policies that prioritize funding for public services and social programs.
 She has voted against tax cuts that disproportionately benefit the wealthy.